Farama-Foundation/PettingZoo/docs/classic.md

 | Knock<br>_Knocking player: +0.2_ |   --   | -deadwood_count/100                                 |
 | Gin<br>_Going Gin Player: +1_    |   --   | -deadwood_count/100                                 |

+Penalties of deadwood_count/100 ensure that the reward never goes below -1.

 #### Legal Moves

 The legal moves available for each agent, found in `env.infos[agent]['legal_moves']`, are updated after each step.
 Taking an illegal move ends the game with a reward of -1 for the illegally moving agent and a reward of 0 for all other agents